callan-stretton/bustest/README.md

 # Where's my Bus?

-A bus location tracking app that grabs API data from Metlink and shows you where on a map your bus is, how many minutes late it is running, and whether you would still be able to make it to the bus stop in time if you left now.
+A bus location tracking app that grabs real-time API data from Metlink and shows you where on a map your bus is, how many minutes late it is running, and whether you would still be able to make it to the bus stop in time if you left now.

 ## Instructions: